 “Our mission is to give our students the opportunity and the challenge to live multilingually.
 Proficiency in another language provides insights and understanding that are so needed in today's world.”

-Dr. Charlene Kalinoski, professor and chair of Modern Languages department
+Dr. Charlene Kalinoski, professor in the Modern Languages department

 Sample Course Offerings: